WhatLibrarian/Presentations/PITCHME.md

 ---
 ## Concept: Scaffolding
 ♥ A structure around the outside of a building.
-Infinite points of entry. ♥
-* Not a series of discrete steps that assumes everyone starts and ends up at the same place.
+Infinite points of entry. ♥ Not a series of discrete steps that assumes everyone starts and ends up at the same place.
-* Inspired by [freire](https://en.wikipedia.org/wiki/Paulo_Freire#Theoretical_contributions) and his use of long strings of clauses.

-Any discussion of pedagogy needs to include a critical examination of our tools, what they afford, who they exclude…

-Most higher ed teaching practices are unexamined, because teachers are rarely given space to think…
+Any discussion of pedagogy needs to include a critical examination of our tools, what they afford, who they exclude… Most higher ed teaching practices are unexamined, because teachers are rarely given space to think…
 1. Start by trusting students
 2. Realize fairness is not an excuse for lack of empathy.
 ---
 # The Sessions
 ---
-## Diversity, Adversity, Perversity and the University: Opportunities for Embedding & Celebratin Diversity in Class Maters
+**Diversity, Adversity, Perversity and the University: Opportunities for Embedding & Celebratin Diversity in Class Maters**
 Presenters: [David Geary](https://twitter.com/gearsgeary) & [Ki Wight](https://ca.linkedin.com/in/kiwight)
 **Key Takeaway**: Do a diversity audit on images, videos and other class materials that you use your day-to-day in classroom.
 Images and videos used in classroom presentations can promote diversity (racial, sexual, gender, ability) without necessarily being the subject of the course.
 **Recommended Reading** Audrey Watters [Ed-Tech's Inequalities](http://hackeducation.com/2015/04/08/inequalities)
 ---
-# Universal Design for Learning
+## Universal Design for Learning
 Presenters: Dr. Gloria Ramirez & Dr. Nan Stevens
 **Key Takeaway:** [Shelley Moore: Transforming Inclusive Education](https://blogsomemoore.com/2013/11/05/inclusion-its-critical/)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/RYtUlU8MjlY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 **Key Resource:** [Universal Design for Learning Guidelines](http://udlguidelines.cast.org/?utm_medium=web&utm_campaign=none&utm_source=udlcenter&utm_content=site-banner)
 ---
-# My AHA Moment
+#My AHA Moment
-## Session: Delivering a Better Experience by Using the Open, Collaborative and Flexible Grav CMS - Inside or Outside of your LMS
+**Session:** Delivering a Better Experience by Using the Open, Collaborative and Flexible Grav CMS - Inside or Outside of your LMS
 **Presenter:** [Paul Hibbitts](http://hibbittsdesign.org/)
-Grav leverages forward-looking standards such as Markdown for platform-independent content and enables Git-based collaborative workflows, both which naturally also supports the 5 Rs of Open Educational Resources.
+Grav leverages forward-looking standards such as Markdown for platform-independent content and enables Git-based collaborative workflows, both which naturally also support the 5 Rs of Open Educational Resources.
 ---

 ![Grav CMS logo](https://getgrav-grav.netdna-ssl.com/user/pages/03.blog/new-logo/grav-logo.png?g-3f3de419)

 My first forey into Open was through open source projects such as WordPress.
 Grav is a headless CMS that can be incorporated into your institutional CMS as well.
 Never be trapped into a proprietary ecosystem if you are capable.
 Grav gives you the capabilities to achieve this.
 ---

 # What is Grav?
 * Modern flat file CMS
 	* Files based also supports version control.